blackout-games/frontend-docs/manual/UI/modals.md

 # Modals

-There are multiple types of modals which slightly differ in their core behaviour base all extend from a single base class called `ModalBase.cs`.
+There are multiple types of modals which slightly differ in their core behaviour but all extend from the `ModalBase.cs` class.

 **Stacking**

-All modal stacking logic is handled automatically in `ModalManger.cs` singleton.
-So the last modal that was opened will be the top modal in focus.
+Modal stacking logic is handled automatically by the `ModalManger` singleton.
+Last modal that was opened will be the top modal in focus.

 ### Generic Modals

-Generic modals are a child of the main ModalManager's scroll rect container.
-So the scrolling logic is handled automatically.
-The developer can define a default width or pivot points based on options provided in the inspector.
+In the scenes hierarchy generic modals are a child of the Modal Manager's scroll rect container.
+The scrolling logic is handled automatically.
+A developer can define a default width and pivot based on options provided in the inspector.

 **Prefabs**

-All generic modals needs to be a variant of `Modal` prefab.
-You can delete the `Modal.cs` script which is on it and extend the modal behaviour with a custom class. e.g `public class ConfirmationModal : Modal`
+All generic modals need to be a variant of `Modal` prefab.
+You can remove the `Modal` component on it to extend the modals behaviour with a custom class. e.g `public class ConfirmationModal : Modal`

+*Note: As of writing this not all modals are prefab variants of the Modal prefab as are using the legacy `ModalContent` behaviour.
+This will eventually be phased out.*

 **Pivot**

-Generic modals pivots will always be based on centre screen.
-The `y`pivot can be either top, or centre.
+Generic modal pivots will always be based on centre screen in the `x` axis.
+The `y` axis pivot can be either top (1), or centre (0.5).

 **Width**